U.S. to fly African troops to Central African Republic to ease violence

 The forces from Burundi will help bolster the contingent from the African Union, due to be increased to 6,000 from about 3,500.

-U.S. Defence Secretary Chuck Hagel authorized the flights after speaking to his French counterpart, Defence Minister Jean-Yves Le Drian, and receiving a request for limited assistance, Pentagon spokesman Carl Woog said.
+U.S. Defense Secretary Chuck Hagel authorized the flights after speaking to his French counterpart, Defense Minister Jean-Yves Le Drian, and receiving a request for limited assistance, Pentagon spokesman Carl Woog said.

 "In the near term, France has requested airlift support to enable African forces to deploy promptly to prevent the further spread of sectarian violence in the Central African Republic," Woog said, without ruling out further support.